perkowitz/issho/README.md

 - Independent input and output MIDI settings.

 ## 2017-11-26 v1.0.5
 - In Beatbox, combine jump and play modes into a single mode.
-Add momentary pitch control and measure clock.
+Add momentary pitch element and measure clock.
 - In Shihai, a fill button that tells all Sessionizeable modules to play a fill.
 - In Paraphonic, add controller sequencing.
 - Add ValueSettable, which allows an external midi controller to be used for setting values (in addition